Benefit of sports and responsibilities of the athlete

 With these recognized benefits, we propose and recommend the following as schools, clubs and individuals consider returning to sport.

-Acknowledgement of Infection Risks
+Acknowledgement of infection risks

 As we mention the benefit of sport and social interaction, we also recognize there are ongoing infection risks and concerns regarding “COVID-19.”
 The decision to participate in sports and spectate at sporting events will be dependent on athletes, families, and sports clubs in concordance with the above-mentioned rules and regulations from authorities.
 Participants and spectators should understand that social interaction and congregation increase the risk of individuals becoming ill from infection with SARS-CoV-2and potentially spreading the virus to family members and the community.

 If you have an underlying health condition, there may be an increased risk of participating in sports.
 Please contact your regular doctor before restarting your sports.
+Current known risk factors include increasing age, obesity with body mass index above 30, chronic lung disease including moderate, severe or uncontrolled asthma, type 2 diabetes, chronic kidney disease, sickle cell disease, heart conditions and the immunocompromised.

-Phased Return to Sports
+Phased return to sports

 First and foremost, all guidance, rules and regulations regarding the return of sports must be followed as set forth by the national, state, or local governments and health departments.
 All involved with making the decisions for return to sports should be up to date on government guidance and CDC recommendations.
 All facilities, coaches, leagues and tournament directors should monitor recommendations and directives set forth by national, state and local levels.